Historical-Medical-Library/Solr-HyraxSchema/README.md

 # Solr-HyraxSchema

-Dockerfile copies the config directory to the Solr7.7 base image and precreates the blacklight-core.
+The config directory contains the schema documents for Hyrax.
+Dockerfile copies the config directory to the Solr7.7 base image and precreates the blacklight-core for use with Vesalius.

 You can build this image from your Docker environment and push to Dockerhub in a few steps.